-Juul Lawsuit Attorneys
+Juul Lawsuit Attorneys in Georgia

 CNBC reported in July 2018 that Juul’s market share reached 68 percent of e-cigarette sales after its sales increased 882 percent in the most recent four-week period and the e-cigarette category as a whole grew 97 percent to $1.96 billion.
 In October 2018, JAMA: The Journal of the American Medical Association reported that Juul’s 3.2 million monthly sales surpassed even the 2.7 million of British American Tobacco.

 The New York Reported that Juul co-founders both switched from smoking to vaping, and electronic cigarettes have often been purchased by many people who are trying to find an alternative way to give up the habit of smoking tobacco cigarettes.
 The increase in the number of people attempting to utilize this method of smoking cessation has also led to an increase in the number of adolescents smoking, and the United States Food and Drug Administration (FDA) has been conducting investigations into Juul because of possible issues relating to how the product was marketed to teenagers and children.

 Did you or your child suffer an injury or illness because of your use of a Juul e-cigarette?
 You are right to wonder if you may be entitled to compensation but you should not expect Juul to be willing to provide it without considerable challenge.